OpenTie: Open-vocabulary Sequential Rebar Tying System: RELATED WORK

 Extracting reliable 3D geometric information from 2D images is crucial for precise robotic manipulation tasks.
 Recent methods like Segment Anything Model (SAM)~\cite{kirillov2023segment} have substantially advanced general-purpose segmentation from single-view images, enabling more accurate object delineation and spatial reasoning.
 Approaches combining depth estimation and segmentation~\cite{deng20253d} have facilitated effective point cloud reconstruction from RGB-D sensors, simplifying the 3D perception pipeline.
 Nevertheless, existing perception frameworks often struggle in environments characterized by repetitive patterns and structural occlusions, such as rebar grids.
 Robust detection and accurate 3D reconstruction under such conditions remain challenging, requiring specialized methods capable of consistently segmenting fine-grained geometric features critical for manipulation.

+Automated rebar diameter classification has been explored through point cloud-based machine learning methods.
+For instance, Kim et al.~\cite{kim2021automated} propose a data-driven approach for classifying rebar diameters.
+However, at intersections of small-diameter rebars, the scanning resolution is often insufficient, resulting in sparse and noisy point clouds that hinder accurate classification.
+Similarly, methods such as Liga-stereo~\cite{Guo_2021_ICCV} and TLS-based shape recognition~\cite{ishida2012shape} focus primarily on large objects in terms of area and volume.
+These approaches involve expensive, bulky equipment and lack validation on smaller, fine-grained targets such as steel bars, with limited experimental evidence to support their applicability.
+In contrast, our binocular camera setup provides a more compact, cost-effective, and flexible alternative for generating accurate point clouds in rebar-intensive scenes.

+Existing point cloud segmentation methods present various trade-offs between deployment complexity, efficiency, and segmentation accuracy.
+Frangez et al.~\cite{frangez2021depth} employ multi-view camera setups with time-consuming calibration, resulting in high deployment overhead.
+In contrast, our binocular camera can generate point clouds within minutes with minimal setup.
+Trevor and Gedikli~\cite{trevor2013efficient} propose efficient segmentation techniques for ordered RGB-D data, but lack considerations for parallax priors or parallel-plane specialization.
+Möls and Li et al.~\cite{mols2020highly} introduce a highly parallelized method based on spherical convex hulls and region growing, prioritizing speed over boundary precision.
+However, their method does not support unified modeling and inlier selection for parallel planes.
+Similarly, Byrne and Taylor~\cite{byrne2009expansion} focus on obstacle avoidance and assume a single ground plane, which is not well-suited for tasks involving closely aligned parallel surfaces that demand robust planar segmentation.

 In this paper, we address these challenges by integrating open-vocabulary, training-free vision-language-action pipelines with robust single-view 3D point cloud inference specifically tailored for sequential rebar tying tasks.
-Our method demonstrates enhanced adaptability and reduced deployment complexity compared to traditional rebar tying robots, while providing reliable perception under challenging construction conditions.
+In addition, we incorporate the training-free T-rex model~\cite{jiang2024t} to identify rectangular regions formed by rebar crossbars, ensuring flexible and efficient detection without the need for retraining.
+Our method demonstrates enhanced adaptability and reduced deployment complexity compared with traditional rebar tying robots, and provides reliable perception under challenging construction conditions.